Roger Bowling (fighter)

 Roger Bowling (born May 8, 1982) is an American professional mixed martial artist currently competing in the Welterweight division.
 A professional competitor since 2007, Bowling competed for the UFC and Strikeforce.

 Background

 Bowling was born and raised in the small village of Neville, Ohio, and is the oldest of three siblings.
 Bowling's early life was difficult as his father was a drug addict who was often in and out of jail while Bowling's mother had to work two jobs, which including driving a school bus, to support the family.
 Bowling was athletic playing sports such as football and baseball, but his athletic activities were limited by a lack of transportation.
 He attended Felicity Franklin Highschool.
-He was frequently suspended or expelled from highschool for picking fights and had been looking forward to leave the town.
 When he was 18 years old he went to live with his girlfriend and go to Grant vocational school to learn welding.
 Bowling has a background in amateur boxing with an undefeated 9-0 record, having competed and dominated his opponents in Toughman-like competitions.
 Bowling later joined a gym where he was introduced him to mixed martial arts.